 Brushing your teeth twice a day, once in the morning and once at night, is important for your oral health.
-However, Dr. Mark Jensen and our team stress that brushing your teeth properly is even more important for a healthy mouth.
+However, Dr. Jaclyn Turnbow and our team stress that brushing your teeth properly is even more important for a healthy mouth.
 To improve your dental hygiene effectiveness, follow the following tips:

 Do you brush your teeth enough?
 You should brush your teeth at least twice a day and take at least two minutes each time.
 Divide your mouth into four sections and brush for 30 seconds in each.